Table of Contents

 –Bob Dylan

-3. Literary Ballads:
+3. Literary Ballads

 A literary ballad is any narrative poetry that tells a story without the use of music.
 The literary ballad became more well-known throughout the Romantic era.
 A literary ballad is basically a parody or reworking of a folk ballad.
 The traditional ballad usually referred to as a folk ballad, tells tales of tragedy, humor, and bravery.
-In contrast to the literary ballad, they don’t have a definite author.
-Technically speaking, polished folk ballads are literary ballads.
-Since it is initially written, contrary to the traditional ballad, once a poet modifies it, it then becomes his.

-Some examples of literary ballads are:
+Some examples of literary Ballad Examples are:

 E.g. 01.
 Thomas Hardy’s “During Wind and Rain”